almostearthling/whenever_tray/README.md

 logview_command = 'gnome-text-editor'
 ```

-The configuration file must be named _whenever_tray.toml_ and be available in the so-called _application data directory_.
+and should be found in the so-called _application data directory_.
 The position of this directory varies on different operating systems:

 * `%AppData%\whenever_tray\` on Windows
 * `~/.whenever_tray/` on UNIX/Linux
 * `~/Library/Application Support/.whenever_tray/` on Mac

 and the directory, as well as a well-formed configuration file, have to be present before **whenever_tray** is launched -- otherwise the application will complain that the configuration file cannot be read, before running using the default values.
 All entries are optional, but an empty file should at least contain an empty `[whenever_tray]` section for the application not to show an error pop-up at startup.
+A sample _whenever_tray.toml_ with the sample contents is provided in the repository.
 In the `whenever_command` and `logview_command` entries, the full path to the executable can be omitted if the executable itself is in a location within the search _PATH_.
-A sample _whenever_tray.toml_ with all entries is provided in the repository.

 At the moment **whenever_tray** does not perform any substitution in the paths provided in the configuration file: a `~` is thus not expanded to the user home directory, and environment variable mentions are not replaced by their values.
 Since all paths will be relative to the path from which the application is launched, it is recommended to explicitly specify full paths for both `whenever_logfile` and `whenever_config`.

 > **NOTE**: the default values shown above yield for UNIX/Linux systems, while on Windows the default value for `whenever_command` is _whenever.exe_ and the default value for `logview_command` is actually _notepad.exe_.
-The new _gnome-text-editor_ is the default viewer when not compiling on Windows, however it might not be available, for instance on MacOSX or on versions of GNOME prior to the current one: in such cases it should either be explicitly specified or replaced, in the configuration file, with an available application.[^1]
+The new _gnome-text-editor_ is the default viewer when not compiling on Windows, however it might not be present, for instance on MacOSX or on versions of GNOME prior to the current one: in such cases it should either be explicitly specified or replaced, in the configuration file, with an available application.[^1]

 ## Usage